togajs/tunic/README.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url] [![Build Status][travis-img]][travis-url] [![Coverage Status][coveralls-img]][coveralls-url] [![Chat][gitter-img]][gitter-url]

-The stupid doc-block parser.

-Generates a [Toga](http://togajs.github.io)-compatible abstract syntax tree based on a customizable regular-expression grammar.
+A base parser for [Toga](http://togajs.github.io) documentation.
+Generates an abstract syntax tree based on a customizable regular-expression grammar.
 Defaults to C-style comment blocks, so it supports JavaScript, PHP, C++, and even CSS right out of the box.

 Tags are parsed greedily.
 If it looks like a tag, it's a tag.
 What you do with them is completely up to you.
 Render something human-readable, perhaps?

 ## Install

-    $ npm install tunic
+    $ npm install --save tunic

 ## Documentation Blocks